MatheusSC23/React_And_JavaScript/README.md

 # React_And_JavaScript
-This repository aims to study about React Native and Javascript
+This repository aims to study about React Native, Node, and Javascript